-It began with the Home B-Roll Challenge, a contest we launched to challenge creators to shoot their most creative b-roll inside their home while using Artlist music.
+It began with the Home B-Roll Challenge, a contest we launched to challenge creators to shoot their most creative b-roll inside their home while using Artlist royalty-free music.
 There were 3 winners, and 1st place Sune Chee from Sweden received lifetime subscriptions to Artlist and Artgrid Pro and Spiffy Gear Lumiee lights.

 Check out our reaction video to all winners of the B-Roll Challenge: